adityajoshi/blog/adityajoshiblog/content/about.md

 ---
-title: "Thanks for stopping by!"
+#title: "Thanks for stopping by!"
 type: "page"
 ---

-## Hello!
+This blog is my personal knowledge base—a place where I capture lessons, insights, and solutions, so that my future self has a friendly guide when he gets stuck.

-I am Aditya Joshi and this is my webpage.
+If you're here, perhaps you're stuck too.

-Purpose of this webpage is to serve as a personal journal for my daily coding endeavors and a springboard for future projects.
+Welcome aboard!